 Funds paid toward Social Security taxes go into two trust funds:

-- The Disability Insurance Trust Fund, which goes toward disability benefits for disabled workers; 1.8% of the Social Security tax goes into this fund
+- The Disability Insurance Trust Fund goes toward disability benefits for disabled workers; 1.8% of the Social Security tax goes into this fund

 Editor’s note: Looking for the right payroll service for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.